KevinRejevich/Latin102/quiz2.md

   Nessus whom Hercules killed tried to rape Deinira.
     -quem; Nessus: masculine, sg.; it is accusative because it modifies the direct object.
 Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-  Nessus gave Deianira a vial of blood by which Hercules was poisoned.
+  Nessus gave Deianira a vial of blood that Hercules was poisoned by (the blood).
-    -quo; blood: masculine, sg.; ablative becuase it modifies the blood which is the ablative of agent.
+    -quem; vial: masculine, sg.; accusative becuase it modifies the vial which is the direct object.
 In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
   In Egypt,Hercules killed the priest Busiris who regularly sacrificed foreigners.
     quem; Busiris: masculine, sg; accusative becuase it is modifying the direct object.